Sivakarthikeyan: 2013–2019: Experimentation in genres and success

 In 2013, Sivakarthikeyan appeared in three films.
 In his first release of the year, Kedi Billa Killadi Ranga, a dual hero coming-of-age comedy film, Sivakarthikeyan partnered once again with Pandiraj and acted alongside Vimal.
 The film opened to positive reviews from critics, and became a success at the box office.
 His next film was Dhanush's debut production venture Ethir Neechal, written and directed by R. S. Durai Senthilkumar, a former assistant of director Vetrimaaran.
-It is a story about a young man having talent as a long-distance runner, who strives to make an identity for himself.
 His third release of the year was director Ponram's comedy Varuthapadatha Valibar Sangam, which saw Sivakarthikeyan portray a carefree rural youth and he was paired with newcomer Sri Divya, and Soori.
-Sivakarthikeyan sang a song in a film, the first of his career.
 He won positive reviews for his performance from critics, with Sify noting "Sivakarthikeyan is terrific as Bosepandi because he makes it look so believable on screen with his body language, eyes and dialogue delivery".
 Another reviewer called him a delight to watch and claimed that he carried the script.
 The film completed 100 days during its theatrical run and was Sivakarthikeyan's biggest commercial box office success at that time.
 His performances in 2013 led him to win the year's Vijay Award for Entertainer of the Year, an onstage moment which Sivakarthikeyan described as "memorable".

 Sivakarthikeyan with Nivin Pauly and Vikram at Iru Mugan film audio launch event.